TULiberalArts/Public-Policy/pages/research.md

 ### [Andrew Buss](http://andrewbuss.cgpublisher.com/) <br>
 ![Temple Public Policy Faculty Andrew Buss]({{site.baseurl}}/media/andrew-buss-mpp.jpg){:.img-right}

 - Buss, A., & Lardy, J. (2015).
 A New Community Space: The Culture of the Urban Bike Café. _Spaces and Flows: An International Journal of Urban and Extra Urban Studies_, 5(3-4), 13-25.

-- Buss, A. (2014).
-Innovating through Public Technology: Taking Data Democratization to the Next Level in Philadelphia. _Smart Cities for a Bright Sustainable Future – A Global Perspective Update._

-- Buss, A., Del Bianco, A., & Keck, L. (2013).
-Democratizing Design: Using Collaboration and Consensus Building as a Principle of Good Government. _International Journal of Design Management and Professional Practice_, 6(1), 47-59.

-- Buss, A., Keck, L. (2012).
-Pathways to Citizen Engagement: Transforming Urban Communities through Public Technology. _Access International Journal of Technology, Knowledge, and Society_, 8(2), 135-142.

-- Buss, Andrew (2011).
-After the Disaster: Revising Neighborhood Identity in Post-Katrina New Orleans. _Spaces and Flows: An International Journal of Urban and Extra Urban Studies_, 1(2), 47-62.

 ___